EdithM5/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit will print the content list of your current directory 2-bring me home changes the working directory to the user's home directory 3-listfiles will print current directory content in long format 4-list more files will do the same job as 3 but include hidden files
+1-listit will print the content list of your current directory 2-bring me home changes the working directory to the user's home directory 3-listfiles will print current directory content in long format 4-list more files will do the same job as 3 but include hidden files 5-listfiles digit only will print same as 4 but replace everything with numbers